 It is common in the world of cardiology, when artery health is discussed, to focus on the main, larger arteries.
-If those arteries become damaged or clogged, serious health issues can occur quickly.
+If those arteries become damaged or clogged, serious health issues can happen fast.

 But the walls of the heart’s smaller arteries also can become damaged because of coronary microvascular disease.

 “The main, big arteries that may require stents or bypass surgeries when there is a problem receive a great deal of attention in the medical community,” said Dr. Shereif Rezkalla, a Marshfield Clinic cardiologist.
 “But that is only half the story.
 Taking care of the small blood vessels is critical, too.”